cdapio/cdap/cdap-docs/introduction/source/index.rst

      :widths: 80 20
      :stub-columns: 1

-     * - Serve the processed data in real time
+     * - Retrieve the first five pages with bounce counts and their statistics
        - Required Technologies

   .. list-table::